-The proposed 19,827 sf building will house a 60-bed drug and alcohol rehabilitation facility funded by the NYS Office of Alcoholism and Substance Abuse Services (OASAS).
-The ground floor comprises administrative, clinical, nursing, counseling, classrooms, records, recreation, and dining areas.
+This proposed 19,827 sf building on Wards Island, NY will house a 60-bed drug and alcohol rehabilitation facility funded by the NYS Office of Alcoholism and Substance Abuse Services (OASAS).
+The ground floor will include administrative, clinical, nursing, counseling, classrooms, records, recreation, and dining areas.
 Dining and recreation—contiguous open spaces—can be easily converted into a single, large, multi-purpose room by retracting a folding wall that separates them.
-Two upper floors provide predominantly double-occupancy bedrooms, common restrooms with showers, laundry rooms, multi-purpose group rooms, lounges, one isolation room per floor, and storage.
-The new facility will connect via a ground floor breezeway to the site’s existing building, facilitating movement between the structures.
+Two upper floors will provide predominantly double-occupancy bedrooms; common restrooms with showers; laundry, multi-purpose, and isolation rooms; lounges; and storage.
+A ground-floor breezeway will connect the new facility to the site’s existing building.

 Challenges to project development include the site’s archaeological sensitivity due to the presence of a 19th-century potter’s field, century-old utility infrastructure, and the involvement of multiple stakeholder agencies.